-We recently were announced as the Grand First Prize Winner of the 10th Black Jar International Honey Tasting Contest held in Asheville, USA.
-So, we’re told we can claim that our honey is the ‘Best Tasting Honey in the World”.
+Our Rewarewa Honey won Grand First Prize Winner of the 10th Black Jar International Honey Tasting Contest held in Asheville, USA.
+This win bestows our honey with the mantel of ‘Best Tasting Honey in the World”.

 Kia ora!
-I’m Brenda Tahi CEO of Manawa Honey NZ and I’m still getting over the shock of winning this contest.
-I know I have just shared the story of our awards here in the NZ Outstanding Food Producer Awards, but we’ve been told to get out there and tell the world about our accomplishments.
-So no shying away from it – here we go… I’m going to share here with you our story in entering this unique contest, covering:
+I’m Brenda Tahi CEO of Manawa Honey NZ and we were gob-smacked when we were told we had won this contest.
+We have shared our story of how our honey won awards in the NZ Outstanding Food Producer Awards putting us up with the best in New Zealand.
+And we’ve been told to get out there and tell the world about our accomplishments.
+So no shying away from it – here we go… I’m going to share here with you our story in entering this unique contest for the World’s Best Tasting Honey, covering:

 - Why The Black Jar International Honey Tasting Contest?

-- How do you judge honey by its taste?
+- How do you judge the World’s Best Honey by its taste?

 - The provenance of honey